evanharmon/in-mono/headspace/aws/aws-vpc-nat-gateways.md

 STATEFUL

 - cannot send traffic over VPC endpoints, VPN Connections, AWS Direct Connect, or VPC Peering Connections
 - cannot route traffic through gateway to VPC Peering Connection, VPN Connection, or AWS Direct Connect
 - adjust the subnets route table to route directly to these resources.
 Works bc the resource routing will be more specific than the nat routing 0.0.0.0/0

 ## Communication Across AZ's

 - communicate across AZ's but are based in a single AZ
 - if that AZ goes down, internet access goes down to instances/resources using that NAT from other AZs
-- create a NAT per AZ for failover tolerance

 ## BURST